Agroinfiltration: Silencing suppressors in agroinfiltration

 In order to defend itself against viruses and other pathogens that introduce foreign nucleic acids into their cells, plants have developed a system of post-transcriptional gene silencing (PTGS) where small interfering RNAs are produced from double-stranded RNA in order to create a sequence specific degradation pathway that efficiently silence non-native genes.
 Many plant viruses have developed mechanisms that counter the plants PTGS-systems by evolving proteins, such as p19 and NSs, that interfere with the PTGS-pathway at different levels.

 Although it is not clear exactly how p19 works to suppress RNA silencing, studies have shown that transiently expressed proteins in Nicotiana benthamiana leaves have an up to 50-fold higher yield when coinfiltrated with TBSV p19.

 TSWV and other tospovirus NSs proteins have been shown to be effective as suppressors of both local and systemic silencing, and may be a useful alternative to p19 where the latter has been shown not to be effective.
 In other studies, p19 from artichoke mottled crinkle virus has been shown to have a similar, although weaker, effect to TBSV p19.
+However, it needs to be noted that the p19 protein is a recognised effector in certain plant species (e.g., Nicotiana tabacum pv. petit Gerard) that would trigger hypersensitive response.